AleksPlekhov/ai-mesh-emergency-communication-framework/README.md

 **Two-stage classifier pipeline (`CompositeMessageClassifier`):**
 1. **`KeywordMessageClassifier`** — ~90 FEMA/ICS keyword rules run first.
 If a `CRITICAL` or `HIGH` priority keyword matches, the result is returned immediately with deterministic, high-confidence output.
 2. **`TFLiteMessageClassifier`** — Lightweight neural model (MobileBERT-style) runs as fallback for messages that don't match keywords.
-Activated automatically when `message_classifier.tflite` is placed in module assets.
-Confidence threshold: 30%.
+Activated automatically when `emergency_model.tflite` is present in module assets — included by default.
+Confidence threshold: 25%.

 `MessageClassifierFactory` selects `CompositeMessageClassifier` (keyword + TFLite) when a model asset is present, or `KeywordMessageClassifier` alone otherwise, ensuring the system degrades gracefully on constrained hardware.